Rambo (2008 film): Sequel

 In 2009, Stallone announced plans for a fifth film titled Rambo V: The Savage Hunt.
 The film would have been loosely based on Hunter by James Byron Huggins and would have focused on Rambo leading an elite special forces kill team to hunt and kill a genetically engineered creature.
-In 2011, Sean Hood was hired to write a new script, separate from The Savage Hunt, titled Rambo: Last Stand that Hood described was "more in line with the small-town thriller of First Blood".
+In 2011, Sean Hood was hired to write a new script, separate from Rambo V: The Savage Hunt, titled Rambo: Last Stand that Hood described was "more in line with the small-town thriller of First Blood".
 In 2012, Hood revealed that Rambo V was on hold while Stallone finishes The Expendables 2 (2012).
 Hood also revealed his uncertainty whether the film will be similar to Unforgiven or will be a passing-of-the-torch.
 In 2016, Sylvester Stallone revealed that Rambo V was no longer in production.

 In May 2018, Rambo V was re-announced and was scheduled to begin filming in September with the plot focusing on Rambo taking on a Mexican drug cartel.
 Stallone was confirmed to be co-writing the script with Matt Cirulnick, but was unlikely to direct.
 That same month, Stallone confirmed that the film was scheduled for a fall 2019 release.
 In August 2018, Adrian Grunberg was announced as the director.
 Principal photography began in October 2018.
 Rambo: Last Blood was theatrically released in the United States on September 20, 2019.